-Romania: Hidroelectrica’s listing could be blocked because of the legislation1.
-June 2020. / SEE Energy News
+Romania: Hidroelectrica’s listing could be blocked because of the legislation, SEE Energy News

 Hidroelectrica’s initial public offering – IPO has been expected for many years.
 In April 2012, a consortium made of BRD, Citigroup, Societe Generale and Intercapital Invest was selected to manage the sale of a 10 % stake in Hidroelectrica, but the company went into insolvency a few months later.
 After Hidroelectrica completed its restructuring process, in January 2014, the Government carried out another selection process and chose Raiffeisen Bank and Morgan Stanley to manage the sale of a 15 % stake in Hidroelectrica through IPO.
 However, this sale did not take place.

 Romanian Social Democratic Party (PSD) initiated a bill which prohibits the sale of shares of any state-owned companies, has passed the Senate and currently is being debated in the Chamber of Deputies, in an emergency procedure.

 The bill proposes the block on the sale of shares of any state-owned company in the next two years.
 This will affect the ongoing listing process of electricity producer Hidroelectrica, in which the state holds 80 % stake, planned for 2021.